Last Updated on 01.12.2022

 This present wrapping concept is quite simple, and one of the things I enjoy about it is how different it is.
-Furthermore, you may simply make the decorations on your own.
+Furthermore, you may make the decorations on your own.

 Glass jar with fabric on its lower part and green flowers decoration

 A big glass jar will be required for this candle wrapping concept.
-There is cloth with stitchings that you place on the outside and on the bottom.
+There is cloth with stitchings that you place on the outside and the bottom.
 Both margins of the stitches have a beautiful finish.
 Then there’s a ribbon that matches the color of the stitches’ line.